JoshuaKasingLee/dungeon-game/assumptions.md

 /// ENEMIES ///
 - Zombie Toast has 25% chance spawning with armour
 - Mercenary has 50% chance spawning with armour
+- Spiders and Hydras can only spawn between x = 0, y = 0 to x = 20, y = 20
 - The following constants were assumed:
     - Spider
         Health: 5